Mental health professionals interested in practice opportunities with Northwest Psychological Resources

 Other Costs and Fees

-Overhead Stabilization Assessment: All full-time associates contribute an additional $50 per month into a fund termed the Overhead Stabilization Assessment (OSA).
-The OSA constitutes a savings account that is accessed when an associate leaves and a suite becomes vacant.
-Having this fund helps buffer remaining associates from any major increases in overhead by making up for the loss of revenue from the departing associate and to bridge the gap until a new associate is recruited and up and running.
-Once this account reaches a ceiling amount, no further contributions are assessed.
+Overhead Stabilization Assessment: All full-time associates contribute an additional $50 per month to a fund called the Overhead Stabilization Assessment (OSA).
+The OSA is a savings account accessed when an associate leaves and a suite becomes vacant.
+This fund helps buffer remaining associates from major overhead increases by replacing the departing associate's lost revenue and bridging the gap until a new associate is recruited and up to speed.

 Management of Referrals